Photo by www.istockphoto.com

 Photo by Benoist/Shutterstock

-If you're looking for a resort that's easy to access from Tokyo, or if you happen to be travelling with children, Naeba Ski Resort is an excellent choice.
-It's located in the town of Yuzawa, which takes around 70 to 90 minutes to get to from Tokyo.
-It has a play area and activities catered towards children and it also offers skiers and snowboarders of all levels a total of 22 trails to chose from.
-In addition to this, the resort is linked to the Kagura Ski Resort via Japan's longest gondola, the Dragondola, significantly expanding the area and making it easy for visitors to explore.
+If you’re looking for a resort that’s a breeze to reach from Tokyo or if you’re traveling with kids, Naeba Ski Resort is a great pick.
+It’s located in Yuzawa, just a 70 to 90-minute train ride from Tokyo.
+The resort has a play area and plenty of activities for children, and it offers 22 trails for skiers and snowboarders of all skill levels.
+Plus, it’s connected to Kagura Ski Resort by Japan’s longest gondola, the Dragondola, which makes it easy to explore even more of the area.

 Hakuba Valley, Nagano